-Above: Sand coated high pressure turbine blades.
-DECISIONX can quantify an individual engine, aircraft or fleet’s exposure to various aerosols, such as dust, over time.
+The aAbove pictures shows: sand-coated high pressure turbine blades.
+DECISIONX can quantify an individual engine, aircraft or fleet’s exposure to aerosols such as dust over time.

-Uniquely, DECISIONX support allows users to schedule preventative maintenance tasks for each aircraft in their fleet based on per-aircraft contaminant exposures.
-Key requirements are quality, accuracy and timeliness of data provision in a usable format for maintenance decision-making.
+Uniquely, DECISIONX support allows users to schedule preventative maintenance tasks for each aircraft in their fleet based on per-aircraft and/or per-engine contaminant exposure analysis, meeting key maintenance decision-making requirements of quality, accuracy and timeliness of data provision.

 To minimise degradation of aircraft value, DECISIONX allows flight operations and flight planning departments to incorporate environmental contaminant exposure into their flight optimisation.
 SATAVIA provides global forecasting capability to minimise airframe exposure in-flight, therefore reducing wear and damage on aircraft due to contaminant exposure.

 DECISIONX from SATAVIA integrates an array of data sources including environmental observation (in particular satellite and observation data), climate models, and third-party datasets.